 Members of the public are permitted to make public comments on closed session matters.
-The City Clerk shall be present in the open session to record Council attendance and any statements made by the public or by the Council.
+The City Clerk shall be present in the open session to record Council attendance and any statements made during oral communications by the public or by the Council.